Professional Development for youth workers from home

 University of Minnesota Extension Center for Youth Development

-Extension is offering a number of learning opportunities — free and online — for youth workers during the pandemic.
+Extension is offering a number of ongoing learning opportunities — free and online — for youth workers during the pandemic.

 - Learn about foundational research and theories of positive youth development in Youth Work Matters.